stonehenge0/Open_Sourcerers/README.md

 You can change the setup so that the website is generated from the root of the repository instead in `settings` > `pages`.
 An `index.html` file needs to be present in the root directory for the site to be displayed correctly.

-## Website with Python functionality
-We are running our website on localhost.
-I you want to host our website and have the Questionnaire-functions online, you need to create a WSGI-server.
-Please refer to the Flask Documentation "Deploying to production" for further information: https://flask.palletsprojects.com/en/2.3.x/deploying/
-Please note that due to the size of the modules in our requirements.txt a free pythonanywhere-server is too small.

 ## Installation
 See `requirements.txt` for a full list of requirements.